(309) 555-0100

 02

-Peoria and the surrounding communities have a real mix of housing stock — older homes with stone foundations, newer subdivisions, finished basements, unfinished storage areas, crawlspace sections, and slab-on-grade additions.
+Peoria has a real mix of housing stock — older homes with stone foundations, newer subdivisions, finished basements, unfinished storage areas, crawlspace sections, and slab-on-grade additions.
 A radon test that fits one property may not be the right setup for another.
 Your request should include city or ZIP code, property type, any basement or crawlspace notes, and whether access timing matters — especially if a tenant or showing schedule is involved.

 03